Top Ten Classic Novels

 I read the first three chapters of this book with my Great-Aunt about ten times during my childhood, but it was only at Christmas 2019 that I read the full book.
 I read my grandma’s copy from the 1940s and it was lovely.
 I recently read Anne of Avonlea as well, and this time it was my mum’s copy from the 1970s.
 Maybe I’ll get a copy of the Anne of the Island from the 2000s to carry on that tradition.

 I’m still very proud that I read this 800+ page epic when I was just 16 years old.
 I know that the story and themes are extremely problematic but the character of Scarlett O’Hara opened an array of new characterisations to me.
 It was the first time I was introduced to an anti-heroine and I loved her, she was so powerful.

 A perennial Christmas favourite.
 I still read this once a year and admire the original illustrations in my 1910s hardback copy.
 A true classic, and one that I think everyone should read at least once.

 Written in the 1960s, this classic is still finding its foothold in the halls of classic fiction I think, but I loved it.
 Sylvia Plath’s only novel is honest and harrowing and practically autobiographical, which is both emotional and very disturbing in places.
-This is an important read women in particular I think.
+This is an important read woman in particular I think.